masumi-network/kodosumi/docs/deploy.md

 You can reproduce this deployment guide on localhost.
 Nevertheless this guide is a blueprint for production.
 All environment variables, package sources, dependencies and other settings are declared with configuration _YAML_ files.
 This is the preferred approach to production settings with Ray.
 See [Ray Production Guide](https://docs.ray.io/en/latest/serve/production-guide/index.html).

-As a consequence, this guide is a lot about managing YAML files. kodosumi simplifies the management of these configuration files by splitting the configuration into a _base_ and multiple _app_ configurations.
+As a consequence, this guide is a lot about managing YAML files.
+Kodosumi simplifies the management of these configuration files by splitting the configuration into a _base_ and multiple _app_ configurations.

 This deployment is based on the `company_news` service built in [development workflow](./develop.md).